Revisiting Schr\"odinger CFTs: Factorization, Massless Particles, and a Path to the Bootstrap: OPEs, Non-Renormalization, and Genuine Massless Theories

 and then assume that a majority of the energy is in the rest energy, i.e. $\partial^2_t \phi \ll -2imc^2 \partial_t \phi$ \cite{Baiguera:2023fus}.
 In this limit, we recover the free Schr\"odinger Lagrangian

 Interactions can also be included.
 Such things were considered very systematically in \cite{Jensen:2014wha}.

 In the preceding construction, the $m \to 0$ limit is not obviously well-defined or even unique.
 Indeed, in the ultrarelativistic/Carrollian limit of QFTs, one typically finds ``electric'' and ``magnetic'' limits \cite{Henneaux:2021yzg}, neither of which is preferred from an intrinsic viewpoint \cite{Ciambelli:2023xqk}, and both of which pose questions for quantization \cite{Cotler:2024xhb}.
-Likewise, in the Lagrangian \eqref{eq:NRLag2}, we might anticipate that the massless Schr\"odinger kinetic term possesses temporal and spatial limits
+Likewise, in the Lagrangian \eqref{eq:NRLag2}, we might anticipate that the massless Schr\"odinger kinetic term possesses temporal and spatial limits\footnote{Further connections between the Schr\"odinger and Carroll algebras are discussed in \cite{Afshar:2024llh, Najafizadeh:2024imn}.}

 On one hand, our abstract non-Lagrangian results in Section \eqref{sec:PositiveUIRs} suggest that the first option, describing a time-dependent and spatially isotropic massless field, is preferred, as all massless particles are spatially constant.
 On the other hand, $\calL_1$ corresponds to $\calH_1 = 0$, so the naive $\calL_1$ is too trivial.